SMART SENSING insights

 This close-up better shows how the tumor area in proximity to nerve fibers is now accurately quantified.

 This analysis can also be carried on an entire dataset comprising many slides.
 After good parameters have been selected by experimenting with one or a few slides, each step above can be run as a batch-analysis on many slides.
-The quantitative results, in particular the areas in µm² of the individual masks are all exported to a CSV file that can be opened in Microsoft Excel or imported with R, Python or Matlab to generate diagrams.
+The quantitative results, in particular the areas in µm² of the individual masks, are all exported to a CSV file that can be opened in Microsoft Excel or imported with R, Python, or Matlab to generate diagrams.

-Please also check out other App Notes in the MIKAIA® University.
+Please also check out other app notes in the MIKAIA® University.

 Image copyright: Fraunhofer IIS